 Practical Implementation

-- Add one script tag to your page
+- Add one script tag to your page — the widget detects all form fields automatically

 Best Practices for Accessible Voice Forms